Our Guide to Foraging for

 When & Where

-An autumn favourite found in many common locations (many hedgerows, fields, woodlands and gardens).
+An autumn favourite found in many common locations (hedgerows, fields, woodlands and gardens).
 Ornamental crab apple trees can often be found in parks, gardens and roadsides (the fruit is just as edible).

 Cold temperatures make the crab apples soft and sweet, so they taste better when it’s cold outside.
 But be aware – your harvest will be at its best if you pick your crab apples before they’re exposed to a significant hard frost.